Authentication

 Key components

-• API credentials: A client ID and client secret that uniquely identify and authenticate your application.
+• API credentials: A client ID and client secret that uniquely identify and authenticate your client.

 • Scopes: The permissions that define the level of access to API resources.